Staff

 About

-Before joining Mongabay as Central and West Africa staff writer, he has published in-depth feature stories for other regional and international media organizations and global news agencies
+Before joining Mongabay as Central and West Africa staff writer, he published in-depth feature stories for regional and international media outlets and global news agencies.
+His work has appeared in Nature, Inter Press Service (IPS), AllAfrica, Thomson Reuters Foundation (AlertNet), SciDev.Net, and many other global platforms, where he contributed to long-term reporting projects presented across multimedia formats.

-A grantee for both the International Center for Journalists (ICFJ) and the Louise Behan Reporting by the World Federation of Science Journalists (WFSJ), Twahirwa has traveled extensively in East, Central and West Africa, East Asia, Latin America and Europe to cover issues related to climate change and Biodiversity conservation.
-He is an Excellence in Journalism, Climate Change fellow at the Graduate School of Media and Communications of the Aga Khan University, Kenya in 2022
+A grantee of both the International Center for Journalists (ICFJ) and the Louise Behan Reporting fellowship by the World Federation of Science Journalists (WFSJ), Twahirwa has reported widely from across Africa, East Asia, Latin America, and Europe on issues related to climate change and biodiversity conservation.
+In 2022, he was an Excellence in Journalism Climate Change fellow at the Graduate School of Media and Communications of the Aga Khan University, Kenya.

-He has been media trainer and mentor for the Global Health Reporting Initiative of the International Women Media Foundation (IWMF), the African Climate Change and Environment Reporting (ACCER) academy and has also participated as mentor and associate in various initiative by the Solutions Journalism Network (SJN) focusing on climate change solutions.
+He has also served as a media trainer and mentor for the Global Health Reporting Initiative of the International Women’s Media Foundation (IWMF), the African Climate Change and Environment Reporting (ACCER) Academy, and as a mentor and associate in initiatives by the Solutions Journalism Network (SJN) focusing on climate change solutions and ONE HEALTH reporting.